DVD-Audio

 DVD-Audio (commonly abbreviated as DVD-A) is a digital format for delivering high-fidelity audio content on a DVD.
 DVD-Audio uses most of the storage on the disc for high-quality audio and is not intended to be a video delivery format.

-The standard was published in March 1999 and the first discs entered the marketplace in 2000.
+The standard was published in March 1999, and the first discs entered the marketplace in 2000.
 DVD-Audio was in a format war with Super Audio CD (SACD), and along with consumers' tastes trending towards downloadable and streaming music, these factors meant that neither high-quality disc achieved considerable market traction; DVD-Audio has been described as "extinct" by 2007.
-DVD-Audio remains a niche market but some independent online labels offer a wider choice of titles.
+DVD-Audio remains a niche market, but some independent online labels offer a wider choice of titles.

+DVD-Audio should not be confused with the audio track of DVD-Video, which usually utilizes MPEG-1 Audio Layer II compressed.

 Audio specifications

 DVD-Audio offers many possible configurations of audio channels, ranging from single-channel mono to 5.1-channel surround sound, at various sampling frequencies and sample rates.
 (The ".1" denotes a low-frequency effects channel (LFE) for bass and/or special audio effects.)

 Compared to the compact disc, the much higher capacity DVD format enables the inclusion of either: